FAM-50341/ThalaCheckUp-APP/README.md

 # 🩸 ThalaCheckUp: Alpha Thalassemia Diagnosis Assistant

-ThalaCheck is a machine learning-powered two-stage diagnostic tool that predicts Alpha Thalassemia conditions from standard blood test parameters.
+ThalaCheckUp is a machine learning-powered two-stage diagnostic tool that predicts Alpha Thalassemia conditions from standard blood test parameters.
 It supports early detection and classification into:
 - Normal (Healthy individual)
 - Silent Carrier
 - Alpha Trait Carrier

-🔬 Built with Streamlit for an intuitive interface, this app is a valuable aid for both patients and healthcare professionals.
+🔬 Built with Streamlit and Render for an intuitive interface, this app is a valuable aid for both patients and healthcare professionals.

 ## 🚀 Live App

 👉 [ThalCheckUp](https://thalacheckup-app-1.onrender.com/)